Who Is Rachel Brosnahan?

 Outside of her nominations and subsequent wins for Mrs. Maisel, Brosnahan was previously nominated for an Emmy for her supporting role as Rachel Posner in House of Cards, as well as a SAG Award for the show in the Outstanding Performance by an Ensemble in a Drama Series category.

-In 2015 Brosnahan met actor Jason Ralph (of Syfy's The Magicians) while the two were working on the television series Manhattan together.
+In 2015, Brosnahan met actor Jason Ralph while the two were working on the television series Manhattan together.
 Ever since then, they've been an item but have kept their relationship private.
 The couple wear bands on their ring fingers but have not confirmed whether or not they are married.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!